How To Choose A Musical Instrument For A Child

 All children learn in different ways, and what’s simple for some may be a little more difficult for others.
 So when you’re selecting an instrument for your child to learn, you need to take into consideration their personal strengths and weaknesses, as well as what they are interested in.
 If your child has her heart set on playing the violin and you bring home a trumpet, she may not be as excited and motivated to learn.
 But when starting younger children on their musical journeys, it’s good to pay attention to the simplicity of an instrument and how easily a young child can learn how to play it.
 When they see progress early, your children will be more likely to continue on with their lessons and practicing.
 Here are a few of the easiest instruments for children to learn how to play, regardless of their age or current musical abilities.

 • Ukulele – This instrument is on a lot of lists for kids because it is truly quite simple.
-While chords and frets and strumming do take some getting used to, kids love the small size and relaxing sound of the ukulele.
+While chords, frets, and strumming do take some getting used to, kids love the small size and relaxing sound of the ukulele.

 • Violin – While the violin grows in complexity as one masters playing it, the foundational application of this instrument is unmatched.
 Children will learn the names of notes, understand scales, work on rhythm, and quickly understand a variety of music theory terms and concepts.
 It’s simple for children to begin learning the basic skills of the violin, and it’s an instrument that will grow with them as their skills and abilities increase.